Homepage / Popular Bullion Refiners: Engelhard

 10oz silver bars with a "W" prefix before the serial number signifies a "Wide Poured" Bar.
 A "W" prefixed 10oz bar is rare.

-Bars with no prefix were the first 10 oz bars produced in the series, like the one in the photo above.
+Bars with no prefix were the first 10 oz bars produced in the series, like the one in the photo (above, right).

 'Click' here for more information, Photos and Serial Numbers on the Ten Ounce Engelhard Silver Bullion Bars

-The Majority of the 100oz Silver bars were poured or extruded.
+The majority of 100oz Silver bars were poured or extruded, with approximately 800,000 bars produced.

 The known sizes of gold Engelhard bars:

-The majority of the serial numbers observed on the Engelhard Gold bars have no prefix.
+The majority of the serial numbers observed on the Engelhard Gold bars have no-letter prefix.

 BASF / Engelhard International Ltd